Strategy & Network Design

 Summarising industry trends or deploying generic maturity models without tailoring to the client’s operating model, commercial context, or tech stack is no longer good enough.
 Clients want specific, actionable insights.

-3. Man-Hour Based Operating Models
+3. Chargeable-Hour Based Operating Models

 Charging for time rather than outcomes is under threat.
 When a task is automatable, the expectation will shift toward fixed-price, outcome-based delivery—especially in areas like procurement diagnostics, network design modelling, or demand planning.